Impostor/Impostor/docs/Http-server.md

 To install Caddy, follow the [official installation guide](https://caddyserver.com/docs/install).
 Then use the following lines as your `Caddyfile` configuration file:

 ```
-example.com # replace this with your domain name
+example.com # replace example.com with your domain name

 reverse_proxy :22023
 ```